 What is the Trust for Research and Education on the Arms Trade?

 The Trust for Research and Education on the Arms Trade (TREAT) was established in 1990 to promote research into the international arms trade and its effects, and disseminate the results of such research.
 It acts as a grant-making charity.
-The main, but by no means only, beneficiary is the Campaign Against Arms Trade (CAAT) and a full list of grants made in recent years is on another page.
+The main, but by no means only, beneficiary is the Campaign Against Arms Trade (CAAT) and a full list of grants awarded in recent years is on another page.

 Are you a CAF account holder?